reytoms/Portfolio/Project_Part2.md

 I want to create a storyboard particularly to draw the connection between travel and mental health.
 In other words, I would like to chart out how exactly travelling can boost the emotional morale and influence creativity and productivity of an individual.

+StoryBoard 1: Self-Care bingo that highlights travelling.
+Of the many possible things to do to get over the feeling of depression, I would like to highlight "Travel" as a main point that I would link with mental health in the following storyboard.

+StoryBoard 2: MIND WHERE YOU GO is a short journey of a equipped mind to a more relaxed, happy mind from the resulf of travelling.
+From my personal experience, travelling has helped me explore, learn and grow.
+The exposure from meeting people of different cultures and lifestyle, looking at the world from their perspective and learning something new (perhaps a language), or trying a new cuisine, are all experiences that help us evolve in creativity, and mindset.
+Depression could arise from loneliness or the fear of being lonely.
+Travelling is a great opportunity to meet friends and family, and even make a new friend along the journey.

+Storyboard 3: Travel Checklist